roses as companion plants for lavender

 Yarrow is a lovely perennial plant that does well in poor soil.
 Most types of yarrow are white, but you can also buy pink, red, or white cultivars.

-Sometimes considered a weed, this plant overgrows into tight spaces, especially in nutrient-rich soil.
-Just like lavender, this plant requires full sun.
-Paired with the pale purple of lavender, the yarrow makes a beautifully colored garden.
+Yarrow is extremely drought tolerant.
+And just like lavender, this plant does best in full sun.
+Paired with the pale purple of lavender, the yarrow adds to a beautiful and thriving garden.

-Yellow marigold flowers growing around purple lavender
+yellow marigold flowers growing around purple lavender

 8. Marigold

-Shasta daisies
+shasta daisies

 9. Shasta daisy